Facebook invests $5.7 bln in Reliance unit, plans digital services for Indian grocers

+Shares in the country's biggest conglomerate closed 10% up after rising as much as 12% earlier on the news, contributing nearly half the gains on the NSE Nifty 50 index on Wednesday.
+The deal is the eighth largest in Asia this year based on transaction value, according to Refinitiv data, and comes at a time when the coronavirus outbreak has badly hit M&A activity globally.

-Under the deal, Reliance's online retail unit JioMart will work together with WhatsApp, which counts India as its largest market with 400 million users, to connect business owners with their customers.
+For the first time since September 2004, no M&A deal worth more than $1 billion was announced worldwide last week.
+Reliance's JioMart, which brings offline retailers online, will work together with WhatsApp, which counts India as its largest market with 400 million users, to connect business owners with their customers, the companies said.
 "In the near future JioMart...and WhatsApp will empower nearly 30 million small Indian kirana (grocery) shops to digitally transact with every customer in their neighborhood," Mukesh Ambani, Reliance's CEO and Asia's richest man, said in a video statement.

 India's online grocery market is already highly competitive, with Amazon.com's Pantry, Walmart's Flipkart and BigBasket backed by China's Alibaba all jostling for market share.
 But kirana stores are largely untapped and unorganized in terms of e-commerce despite forming the backbone of the country's grocery and food retail industry, worth some $375 billion annually according to the Retailers Association of India.